ittaboba/ColorKit/README.md

 # ColorKit

-Open source Swift library for working with color spaces.
+A Swift framework for working with color spaces.

+This project is licensed under the terms of the MIT license.